In-app UI

 • Can be filtered by status (unread, read, seen, archived) or custom properties.

-• When you want to build a notification feed or inbox or notification center.
+• When you want to build a notification feed, inbox, or notification center.

 • When you want to build a notification experience that can be thought of as a list of items.